HEIG-COMEM/HEIG-VD_EvalOptPro_Skyguide/src/posts/automatisations/translation.md

 ```
 Translate this message from [language] to [language], ensuring the tone is more formal/informal than the original.
 The message should remain consistent and professional.”
 ```

+## Conclusion

+Using pre-prompts for translation can significantly enhance the efficiency and accuracy of your multilingual communication.
+By providing clear guidelines and expectations, you can ensure that your translated content is not only linguistically accurate but also culturally appropriate and contextually relevant.
+Incorporate these prompts into your translation workflow to streamline the process and achieve consistent, high-quality translations across languages.